Table of Contents

 Hi [name],

-I understand your question/concern, but unfortunately, I don’t feel equipped to address it myself.
-I want to make sure you get a resolution, so I’m forwarding your email to our [position], [name].
-They’re much more familiar with this kind of thing, and should be able to help you get what you need.
+I understand your question, but I want to make sure you get the best possible answer.
+I’m forwarding your email to our [position], [name].
+They’re much more familiar with this area and will be able to help you directly.

 Sincerely,